About this book

 When his sister Annie catches him stealing change from his mum's purse, sisterly blackmail becomes another problem.
 Not only that, but Rex has got on the bad side of Spew, the hockey thug bully from his old school, and Spew and his sidekicks Puke and Dribble are out to get Rex -- and they know where he lives.
 Rex ends up using his wits and lively imagination to get himself out of his pickle, with some sobering and surprising consequences.

-Selected for the Kirkus Reviews Best Children's Books: Historical Fiction 2010
+- Commended Kirkus Reviews Best Children's Books: Historical Fiction, 2010